qrenau/Ealain/README.md

 # Ealain

-Camera Modelisation Software for Optimisation
+Camera Simulation Tool to Generate Instances for Multiple Classes of Optimisation Problem